By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Brief breaks do not reduce productivity, they enhance it.
 Just be careful to avoid other time-consuming activities during those breaks.
 It is not a break if you use the time to tackle another stressful activity.

 Breathe deeply to feel less stressed.

-Slow deep breaths increase the oxygen in your blood stream.
+Slow deep breaths increase the oxygen in your bloodstream.
 Deep breathing can reduce anxiety and reduce stress.
-Forgetting to breath is one of the first effects of excessive anxiety.
+Forgetting to breathe is one of the first effects of excessive anxiety.
 Shallow breathing can set off panic attacks as the body interprets that lack of oxygen to a life-threatening emergency rather than to your inattention to breathing.

 Declutter your environment for less stress.

 Some few of us like clutter.
 Everything needs to be visible for them to find things.
 But for most of us, all that clutter is a constant reminder of things we still need to do.
 Clean off those unneeded items.
 Make piles throw the unneeded things out.

 Having a clean well-organized workspace can make working less stressful.
 Throwing out unneeded items and filing things away can give you a quick boost in your feelings of getting things done.